-Decision-making and information on the decision The environmental report and the opinions of those consulted are taken into account in finalising and adopting t Neighbourhood Development Plan.
-Sections 2 and 6 he An explanation is given of how they have been taken into account.
-Following draft consultation Reasons are given for choosing the Neighbourhood Development Plan as adopted, in the light of other reasonable alternatives considered.
-Following draft consultation Monitoring measures • Measures proposed for monitoring the Neighbourhood Development Plan are clear, practicable and linked to the indicators and objectives used in the SEA.
-Section 5 • Monitoring is used, where appropriate, during implementation of the Neighbourhood Development Plan to make good deficiencies in baseline information in the SEA.
-Section 5 • Acknowledgement that monitoring enables unforeseen adverse effects to identified at an early stage.
-(These effects may include predictions which prove to be incorrect.) • Section 5 be • Proposals are made for action in response to significant adverse effects arising from the monitoring of the Neighbourhood Development Plan.
-Section 5
+De Decision-making and information on the decision • The environmental report and the opinions of those consulted are taken into account in finalising and adopting the Neighbourhood Development Plan. • Sections 2 and 6 • An explanation is given of how they have been taken into account. • Section 6 • Reasons are given for choosing the Neighbourhood Development Plan as adopted, in the light of other reasonable alternatives considered. • Section 6 Mo nitoring measures • Measures proposed for monitoring the Neighbourhood Development Plan are clear, practicable and linked to the indicators and objectives used in the SEA. • Section 5 • Monitoring is used, where appropriate, during implementation of the Neighbourhood Development Plan to make good deficiencies in baseline information in the SEA. • Section 5 • Acknowledgement that monitoring enables unforeseen adverse effects to be identified at an early stage.
+(These effects may include predictions which prove to be incorrect.) • Section 5 • Proposals are made for action in response to significant adverse effects arising from the monitoring of the Neighbourhood Development Plan. • Section 5